osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 `{ticks}-{operationId}-{Request/Response}.txt`

 Use debugging information to troubleshoot problems between an OMF application and Edge Data Store.
-To enable debugging, follow these steps:
+To enable debugging:

 1. Refer to [Storage runtime configuration](xref:storageruntime) to enable debugging.